 While the Office of Teacher Certification strongly encourages teachers to seek pre-approval for all intended programs of study, it should be noted that mandatory pre-approval is required for certificate and integrated programs.

 For purposes of approval, it should be noted that as of September 1, 2000, upgrading programs related to curriculum and instruction in academic disciplines shall include subject matter knowledge, methodology and evaluation practices appropriate to those disciplines.

-As well, it has been agreed that teachers who undertake programs in relation to administration, curriculum and instruction, or staff development will, prior to enrollment, discuss assuming a leadership role within their individual school boards.
-These functions should be determined in a consultative manner between the individual and the individual’s supervisor and would reflect needs of the teacher, the school and the board.
+As well, it has been agreed that teachers who undertake programs in relation to administration, curriculum and instruction, or staff development will, prior to enrollment, discuss assuming a leadership role within their individual regional centre for education/CSAP.
+These functions should be determined in a consultative manner between the individual and the individual’s supervisor and would reflect needs of the teacher, the school and the regional centre/CSAP.